Geutzzu/FurnitureStoresExtraction/README.md

 at the end of the second epoch (but by a smaller amount).
 I did not have the time to experiment with more epochs and neither the resources to do so (google colab would shut down on me in the free version and kaggle annoyed me with their strange way of downloading files).
-- The model tends to not catch the first token of a product name (`B-PRODUCT` tag) as well as leave some gaps in the middle of the product name (`I-PRODUCT` tag).
+- The model in the early stages tended to not catch the first token of a product name (`B-PRODUCT` tag) as well as leave some gaps in the middle of the product name (`I-PRODUCT` tag).
 One simple measure I took to combat this is by adjusting the loss function to value the `B-PRODUCT` tag more than the `I-PRODUCT` tag and the `O` tag.